Please view the detailed › Henle Library App user manual here.

 Yes.
 Symbols are only deleted from the currently active annotation layer.
 Switch to “Original scores” in the list of score annotations and you will find the symbol again.

 You can share your annotations with others provided that the recipient has also purchased the same scores (with his Henle App) and downloaded them to his device.
-To do this, use the upload icon next to the annotation that you want to share (click here for a detailed description).
+To do this, use the upload icon next to the annotation that you want to share.

 Swipe to the left on the title of the annotation layer or recording.
 A “delete” field appears.
 Your annotations and recordings are always stored together with your scores in the cloud, unless you delete them in this way.
 However, they remain available in the cloud even if you have deleted the scores from your device without first having explicitly deleted the annotations and recordings.